symfony/symfony-docs/routing.rst

     This prevents having to define multiple paths when you want to use the same route path for locales that share the same language.

-.. versionadded:: 4.2
-    The feature to fall back on the language part only was introduced in Symfony 4.2.

 A common requirement for internationalized applications is to prefix all routes with a locale.
 This can be done by defining a different prefix for each locale (and setting an empty prefix for your default locale if you prefer it):